gvwilson/thirdbit/fiction/madica/index.md

 But the door was locked.
 First Madica, then Laurellen, then the snarkasaurus rattled it, but it would not open.
 "If only I still had my tail," the cat sighed.
-"I can unlock almost anything with that..."
+"I can unlock almost anything with that…"

 "With your tail?"
 Madica asked.